 Our tip here is to give the text a personal touch and make it not too technical.
 Be original and communicate main fixes, give valuable information on new features of the app… Basically, show that if there’s a problem you solve it quickly and efficiently and call out bug fixes in a simple way.
 This can be extremely useful to re-engage with users!

 Another strategy can be to work on the creative designs to show that there has been a major upgrade, as visual information is more appealing than text.
 Consider updating your screenshots and videos to add valuable information that could attract a returning user.

 We’ve seen that it’s difficult to track exactly the number of reinstalls, but there is a good way to target users that have had our app at some point and then uninstalled it.
 Apple Search Ads allows running campaigns targeting users that once downloaded our app but now they don’t.
 We can’t get the data of who have uninstalled, but it is possible to target them in order to re-engage and try to convince them to download (and use) it again.

 Here you can find our ASA guide.

 To Wrap It Up – App ReInstalls / Re-Downloads

 It’s clear now that uninstalls aren’t the end of the world for app marketers, as there are many ways to improve and somehow make users reinstall to give it another chance.
 It can also be useful to engage using push notifications or emails, the point is to stay connected without being too annoying.

-Be as it may, it’s proven that constant work on App Store Optimization will drive more traffic to the app, and even traffic that had the app at some point and uninstalled it for whatever reason.
+Be as it may, it’s proven that constant work on ASO will drive more traffic to the app, and even traffic that had the app at some point and uninstalled it for whatever reason.
 Isn’t that amazing?